bobsmithliu/REINA/README.md

 ### 2021/11/03 Update

 As the situation continues to deteriorate, this bot will cease development immediately after this commit and will be archived.
 Heroku depolyment will be shut down too.

+### 2022/02/28 Update

+Forked from skk_tj's repo, this bot would be re-developed by using discord.js.